Skip to main content

 During the Meta Connect 2024 virtual conference on Wednesday, Sept.
 25, Puma and Facebook parent company Meta previewed a collaborative metaverse shopping experience based on the WebXR 3D rendering API for the Meta Quest VR headset which will become available this fall.

-"Users will have the opportunity to immerse themselves in an innovative new e-commerce experience that is more visual and provides dynamic storytelling," a Meta spokesperson said in an email to Chain Store Age.
+"Users will have the opportunity to immerse themselves in an innovative new e-commerce experience that is more visual and provides dynamic storytelling," a Puma spokesperson said in an email to Chain Store Age.
 "This new platform extends the graphic language of the product as each swipe can change a product’s color and users can experience how each colorway transforms the environment around them.
 Every design brings a unique atmosphere, enhancing the story behind each product."

 In the viewfinder of their Quest device, customers will be able to swipe through a visual assortment of Puma apparel and footwear products, with the ability to click virtual buttons to perform activities such as adding an item to their basket, seeing more product details or getting advice on how to wear it.